2025.10 Bobbin Lace Orchid

 2020.12 Second Update

-I couldn’t believe that I can have a second update this month—my knitting turbo is apparently on!
-I finished two Beanie Bopper hats designed by Woolly Wormhead, one for him and one for myself as early Christmas presents 🙂 Simply love knitting this age and gender neutral pattern with Big Merino Chunky yarns hand dyed by Qing Fibre in the U.K..
+I can hardly believe I have a second update this month—my knitting turbo is apparently on!
+I finished two Beanie Bopper hats designed by Woolly Wormhead, one for him and one for myself as early Christmas presents 🙂 I simply love knitting this age- and gender-neutral pattern with Big Merino Chunky yarns hand-dyed by Qing Fibre in the U.K.

-I also did a quick an indoor photoshoot for my Bubble cardigan designed by Siv Kristin Olsen from Ravelry.
-Outdoor photoshoot is yet to come due to non-stop bad weather.
-I knitted the cardigan with the strong undyed organic Zelazna Wool yarn from Martin’s Lab in Poland.
-I like the raw and rustic feel of the yarns, and the Art Deco buttons I ordered from Vintage Button Emporium match pretty well with the bubbly design.
+I also did a quick indoor photoshoot for my Bubble cardigan designed by Siv Kristin Olsen from Ravelry.
+An outdoor photoshoot is yet to come due to the persistent bad weather.
+I knitted the cardigan with the strong, undyed organic Zelazna Wool yarn from Martin’s Lab in Poland.
+I like the raw and rustic feel of the yarn, and the Art Deco buttons I ordered from Vintage Button Emporium match the bubbly design quite well.

-All items are now included in my Knitting Collection page.
+All items are now included on my Knitting Collection page.

 2020.12 Beanie Bopper

 December, the peak of the festive season.
-As usual, I’m busy preparing heart made gifts to family and friends, including this Beanie Bopper hat by Woolly Wormhead knitted with Big Merino Chunky yarns hand dyed by Qing Fibre in the U.K..
+As usual, I’m busy preparing heartfelt gifts for family and friends, including this Beanie Bopper hat by Woolly Wormhead, knitted with Big Merino Chunky yarns hand-dyed by Qing Fibre in the U.K.

 I was planning to take some photos for my super warm Bubble Cardigan—yes, it’s finished!
-The dull and grey sky these days, however, doesn’t provide me with good natural lighting.
-Let’s hope the weather gets better.
+The dull and grey sky these days, however, isn’t providing me with good natural lighting.
+Let’s hope the weather improves.

 2020.11 Bubble Cardigan & Fingerless Gloves

 Another lockdown.
-Another knitting project starting.
-Bubble cardigan with undyed organic Zelazna Wool yarn from Martin’s Lab in Poland.
-Pattern design from Ravelry by Siv Kristin Olsen.
+Another knitting project underway: the Bubble cardigan with undyed organic Zelazna Wool yarn from Martin’s Lab in Poland.
+The pattern is designed by Siv Kristin Olsen and available on Ravelry.

 On the other hand, the peachy fingerless gloves are finished!
-I feel grateful having them to keep my fingers warm.
+I’m grateful to have them to keep my fingers warm.

 2020.10 Fingerless Gloves

-I found a big hole on my very old pair of gloves when I was preparing to wear them!
-Repair is an option, but they’re so worn that I’d better knit myself a new pair.
-A great excuse to self-learn how to knit gloves on YouTube.
-Simple pattern indeed, including 2 x 2 rib, cable stitch and knit.
-Left hand is almost done now.
-I’m knitting with the peachy Drury DK of Townhouse Yarns on 3mm needles.
+I discovered a large hole in my very old pair of gloves while getting ready to wear them!
+Repair is an option, but they’re so worn that I’d be better off knitting myself a new pair.
+What a great excuse to self-learn how to knit gloves using YouTube tutorials!
+The pattern is indeed simple, incorporating a 2×2 rib, cable stitch, and knit.
+The left hand is almost finished.
+I’m now knitting with the peachy Drury DK yarn from Townhouse Yarns on 3mm needles.

 2020.10 Autumn Photo shoot